op1hacks/op1repacker/README.md

  > This helps with live performances and avoids a sudden change to the sound
  > when an effect is enabled.

+ - iter-gfx-lab
+ > Add custom lab themed visuals to the iter synth.

 To enable a mod first unpack the firmware, then run the following command (replace mod_name with the mod you want) and repack the firmware after that.